Anthony (Tony) Erskine Money was born in 1920 in Cheam, Surrey, to David and Muriel Money.

 As the river goes in a loop around Oxford it was not thought advisable to use that part of the river, so an eight-mile trench was dug from Abingdon to Appleton.
 This trench started just south of Abingdon, then went through Marcham, Frilford Heath and Fyfield, before joining the Thames at Newbridge.
 The trenches have now all been filled in, but up to a few years before Radley History Club interviewed Tony in 2008, people could see where they had been.

 Although RAF Abingdon was bombed at least twice, no bombs fell on Radley and it seemed that Oxford was being spared from bombing.
-Anecdotal evidence suggests that Hitler wanted Oxford as his capital if he captured Britain.

 Many Radley College pupils were called up at the end of their school days and many became officers.
 They were used to living in Spartan conditions at school and so life wasn’t much different for them during the war.
 A total of 220 former pupils died during the war; many had gone into the RAF and died in the Battle of Britain.
 One ex-pupil, the Earl of Suffolk and Berkshire who was a civilian doing civil defence work received a George Cross, the highest honour for civilians.
 He was killed doing bomb disposal work in 1940, having previously successfully defused 40 bombs.

 Tony Money finally retired in 2007.
 He died on 17 January 2008 aged 88.
 Over 250 people attended the Thanksgiving Service for him at Radley College in May 2008.

 Interviewed by Tony Rogerson on 19 May 2003

 Supplementary information from pages 9–21 of the 2008 issue of ‘The Old Radleian’